nishalsach/SciNewsDiscovery/README.md

 You can find the ACM version of our paper [here](https://doi.org/10.1145/3637419) and the preprint version is available [here](https://arxiv.org/abs/2311.06864).

+## User Interface

+This is what the UI looks like ...

+This is what the UI can do ...

 ## Data

 We crawled ...